THECALLR/sdk-go/README.md

 SDK in Go for the CALLR API.

-Works with Go 1.11+ (this is a go module), using standard packages only.
+Works with Go 1.16+, using standard packages only.

 ## Quick start